Complex A/B Testing Hypothesis Generation: The Step-by-Step Guide For when You’re Done with the Obvious

 Tag Assistant by Chrome – Take this one with a grain of salt as there will be some non-standard configurations out there and you don’t want to be the one crying to your client or boss that Analytics is not installed when it actually is.

-WASP Crawler – this has absolutely saved us in terms of event tracking and cross domain tracking validation.
+WASP Inspector – this has absolutely saved us in terms of event tracking and cross domain tracking validation.

 What do we look for in an analytics audit?
 Basically patterns and outliers in the users’ behavior.
 We highly recommend doing thorough education in terms of Google Analytics so that you get the most out of this invaluable resource.